geco-bern/mlflx2/README.md

 These are the commands needed to train each of the models.

+#### Leave-site-out
+We save one CSV file, where each row contains a site and the model prediction when that site is left out of training.

 ###### LSTM Model
 This model takes as input a sequence (the input data) and predicts another sequence, representing the GPP across the length of time.